jackadam1981/ChromeEc/docs/zephyr/zephyr_pdc_tracing.md

 2. AP terminal: `ectool pdctrace` with options:

+   * `-d <IP>`   Forward trace messages to host at IP addr <IP>.
+                 Trace messages are encapsulated in UDP packets on port 2012.
    * `-h`        Usage help.
    * `-p <PORT>` Enable tracing on port <PORT>.
 By default, tracing is requested all ports.